-Oakland House Seaside Resort has been Re-Certified by the State of Maine as an “Environmental Leader” in the spring of 2010.
+Oakland House Cottages by the Side of the Sea was Re-Certified by the State of Maine as an "Environmental Leader" in the spring of 2010.
 Based upon this certification we have pledged to follow as much as economically possible these following guidelines.
 As a cost-cutting measure, Maine has eliminated this program but we want you to know what we have done and continue to do.

 Establishment of Green Environmental Nurturance Guidelines.
 Distribute copies to all department heads.
 Meet at spring start-up, season's opening, and fall closing to review departmental adherence and possibilities for advancing our green environment.